banner image

 4. Emotional Expression

 Suppressing emotions often leads to heightened anxiety.
-Let yourself cry, vent to a trusted friend, or create through writing, music, or art.
+Let yourself cry, vent to a trusted friend, or utilize a creative outlet such as writing, music, or art.

 5. Digital Boundaries